zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 Standby Pools for Azure Container Instances enable customers to create a pool of pre-provisioned container groups that can be used to scale out in response to incoming traffic.
 The container groups in the pool are fully provisioned, initialized, and ready to receive work at any given notice.

 ## Limitations
-Standby pools for Azure Container instances is not available in the Azure portal.
+Standby pools for Azure Container Instances is not available in the Azure portal.

 ## Scaling

-When you require a new container group you can immediately pull one from the standby pool that is provisioned and running.
+When you require a new container group, you can immediately pull one from the standby pool that is provisioned and running.

-When a container group is consumed from the pool, the standby pool will automatically begin to refill ensuring that your standby pool maintains the desired capacity configured.
+When a container group is consumed from the pool, the standby pool automatically begins to refill ensuring that your standby pool maintains the desired capacity configured.

 Standby pools only give out container groups from the pool that are fully provisioned and ready to receive work.
-For example, the instances in your pool are still being initialized, they aren't in the expected provisioning state and won't be given out when a container is requested.
+For example, the instances in your pool are still being initialized.
+In this case, the instances aren't in the expected provisioning state and are't given out when a container is requested.
 If no instances in the pool are available, Azure Container Instances will default back to net new container group creation.

 ## Standby pool size
 The number of container groups in a standby pool is determined by setting the `maxReadyCapacity` parameter.